50 Abandoned Houses That Are Begging to Be Restored

 A pastoral setting is great to get away from the bustle of city life so this little place in the center of the Netherlands would be great to rehab.
 The brick exterior might make the project a little less taxing.

 The possibilities are intriguing with an abandoned house sitting on a lake.
 A large porch would be great for sunsets though there might be some tree removal necessary to open up the view.
+Make sure you avoid these 32 home upgrades that are a huge waste of money.

 You wouldn’t have to go far to pick out a Christmas tree at a winter cabin setting like this.
-Ever wonder what the best species is for a Christmas tree?

 Ski Chalet Retreat